Lockdown Easing Resources Update

-Despite the easing of the lockdown and the return to “normality” many of us are still working from home and with the summer holidays approaching this may continue to be a tricky balancing act.
+Despite the easing of the lockdown and the return to “normality”, many of us are still working from home and with the onset of the summer holidays this may continue to be a tricky balancing act.

 Working from home can be lonely!
 Especially if you are used to working as part of a team.
 Positive People Devon has written a blog post including video guides showing how to stay connected with others online.